foxt/Respond/README.md

 "Don't use this in production" they said.

-So I say "you think i'm actually gonna update this :omegalul:
+So I say "you think i'm actually gonna update this :omegalul:"

 NORMAL VERSIOn: https://cdn.jsdelivr.net/gh/thelmgn/respond/respond.min.js